 Schools Offering Specialized Teaching Courses:

-- Early Childhood Education Associates - Child Development
+- Early Childhood Education Associates - Child Development Specialization

-- Early Childhood Education - Associate in Specialized Business
+- Early Childhood Education Associate's - Special Needs Specialization

 - A.S. - Early Childhood Education

 Kaplan University is focused on recognizing the achievements of military and veteran students and offers the flexibility of an online education.